Skip to content

 Workers should know and understand their workplace health and safety responsibilities — and those of others.

 Legally it’s the employer’s responsibility to address risks of psychological injury and promote a psychologically healthy work environment, but everyone plays a role.
-Employees can start by understanding the 13 psychosocial workplace factors from The National Standard for Psychological Health and Safety to learn what you can do to contribute to a psychologically healthy and safe work environment.
+Employees are responsible for understanding what psychological hazards are in your workplace and using control measures to prevent them.

 Mental health support